Practice

 A.

 The value of your Atlanta personal injury case will depend on several factors, including your ability to prove fault and the extent of your damages.
-In Georgia, injured victims can hold the at-fault party legally responsible for out-of-pocket and intangible damages. ....
+In Georgia, injured victims can hold the at-fault party legally responsible for out-of-pocket and intangible damages.
+As defendants and insurers try to settle claims for less even when liability is clear, it is imperative your damages are well-documented.
 CONTINUE READING